Designing a Flexible Mobility Program (Part 1 of 4)

 Core/Flex Mobility Programs

 Many companies utilize a core/flex delivery model to incorporate flexibility into their mobility programs.
 By their nature, core/flex programs vary from company to company, as they’re designed with the unique needs of each in mind.
 Typically, however, flexible components are offered – within company-established parameters – around a core set of consistent offerings.
-Our next blog post in this two-part series will discuss what a core/flex plan is, the pros and cons of using one, and how to know if your company’s mobility plan is too flexible or not flexible enough.
+Our next blog post in this four-part series will discuss what a core/flex plan is, the pros and cons of using one, and how to know if your company’s mobility plan is too flexible or not flexible enough.
 Striking an optimal balance is key, as it supports organizational goals, efficiency, and an employee experience that enhances employee relocation, productivity and your company’s mobility brand.

 To learn more about incorporating flexibility into your mobility program, please contact us at email@example.com.